Myriade

 Myriade is a European miniaturized satellite platform developed by EADS Astrium and CNES.
 EADS Astrium offers the Myriade bus under the commercial name Astrosat-100.
 CNES began developing Myriade in 1998, as a continuation of the Proteus program.

 Description

 Myriade satellites are cube-shaped, measuring 60 cm along one side, and weigh between 100 and 200 kg.
 The control system is a Transputer T805 with 1 Gigabit of memory and capable of 5 MIPS.
-It is interfaced via i2c to FPGA and PIC microcontrollers that control onboard equipment.
+It interfaces with FPGA and PIC microcontrollers that control onboard equipment over an i2c bus.
 Power is provided by one steerable gallium arsenide solar array.
 Communication is by two S band transceivers, offering downlink rates of up to 400 kbit/s, and an optional X band system with downlink rates of 18-72 Mbit/s.

 Launched Myriade satellites

 The first Myriade based system was Demeter (Detection of Electro-Magnetic Emissions Transmitted from Earthquake Regions), launched in June 2004.